 "Every muscle that surrounds the scapula and shoulder is going to be important for stabilizing those joints," says Joel Seedman, Ph.D., exercise physiologist and owner of Advanced Human Performance in Suwanee, Georgia.
 "If one gets weaker, then you will have offset tension across the joints."

 And if one muscle becomes overly shortened or lengthened, it won't matter much if they're strong or weak—the pecs won't be able to sufficiently do their job.
 The biggest culprit of shortening?
 Your computer.
 When you slouch over it all day, you simultaneously shorten your chest muscle fibers and lengthen your back ones, says Seedman.
+So if you work a desk job, all the more reason to seek out the best dumbbell chest workout.
 (Related: The Strength Training Routine for Perfect Posture)

 2. You'll Breathe Easier

 When you fix your posture, you also open up your chest, which makes it easier to take deep, quality breaths.
 The pec minor in particular is especially helpful, as the smaller, triangular muscle attaches at the middle of your third, fourth, and fifth ribs.
 Any time you breathe in, the pec minor stretches, allowing your rib cage to expand.

 "If the pec muscles are overly shortened, then breathing will be significantly impaired because you're not going to be able to open up the diaphragm," says Seedman.
 "But if you're lengthening those chest fibers, breathing and the ability to improve oxygenation to all your muscles is going to be greatly improved."
 Kind of an important reason to do chest workouts with weights.

 3. You Can Make Your Breasts Perkier (If You Want)